bimat0206/vm-verification/product-approach/workflow-function/FetchImages/README.md

 ```

 The script:
-1. Creates a temporary build environment with both function and shared code
+1. Creates a temporary build environment
 2. Builds the Docker image
 3. Logs in to ECR
 4. Tags and pushes the image